“While our minds may want to quickly move on and out of 2020, our hearts know that every moment is precious – even the overwhelming ones.

 It’s important to feel what’s showing up for you, acknowledge what you’ve been through, and then take the steps to plan where you might want to go from now on.

 So before skipping ahead and outlining your goals and motivations for 2021, move into the new year with these prompts designed to help you both feel and acknowledge:

-What uncomfortable feelings or thoughts have I been trying to avoid or pretend aren’t bothering me in order to try and stay positive?
+- What uncomfortable feelings or thoughts have I been trying to avoid or pretend aren’t bothering me to try and stay positive?